waimin314/test-blog/content/blog/Is_this_your_card_4/index.md

 ![Populated 27 numbers](console_log_27_num.png)

 Let's add the main ingredient.
-Don't worry if you don't understand the shuffle portion of the code.
-I promise I will write a blog post about it soon.
-But if you don't understand how I populated the numbers this tutorial series is not for you.
+Don't worry if you don't understand the shuffle portion of the code. ~~I promise I will write a blog post about it soon.~~ I have written it [here](./../Generate_unique_randoms/) But if you don't understand how I populated the numbers this tutorial series is not for you.
 I am afraid you will need to know basic React and Web dev (HTML, CSS, JavaScript) to follow this tutorial series.

 ```js
 getRandNumArray = () => {